- Overview

 Day in Laragh/Glendalough

 There are so many options as you have the chance to explore the famous Glendalough valley, a wide range of 9 different walks to choose from.
-We really like the spinc trial and it’s marked with white markers.
-The trail offers you panoramic views of the two Loughs .You can also explore the monastic village and round Tower.
-Overall Glendalough is one of the most interesting places in all of Ireland.
+We really like the Spinc trial which offers you panoramic views of the two Loughs .You can also explore the monastic village and round Tower.
+Overall Glendalough is one of the most interesting places in Ireland to visit!

 Day 7